PAXANDDOS/langcrush/README.md

 ## License

-All code in this repository is licensed under MIT License.
+All code in this repository is licensed under General Public License.
 See the [LICENSE](./LICENSE) file for details.